ros2/ros2_documentation/source/Installation/Install-Connext-University-Eval.rst

-Installing University or Evaluation Versions of RTI Connext DDS
+Installing University or Evaluation versions of RTI Connext DDS
 ===============================================================

 A libraries-only version of RTI Connext DDS 5.3.1 may be installed per the `installation instructions <../Installation>` for